radixdlt/scrypto-challenges/3-lending/lending_platform/scrypto/README.md

-# Lending Platform - Scrypto Blueprint
+# Lendi - Scrypto Blueprint

+## Live Component Address

+You can interact with Lendi on the pte02 Public Test Network using the following component
+address: `020ddb692e8836ce8e12a03ab1d7a98e8c6327e60c4cc3bd5c8609`

 ## About